 Right smack dab in the middle of Staten Island is The Greenbelt with more than 35 miles of marked hiking trails, from short loops to a 12-mile path.
-We should note that all 35 miles can be picked up at the visitor center, where you can also grab a handy-dandy trail map.
+We should note that all 35 miles can be picked up at the visitor center, where you can also grab a handy trail map.
 Our favorite is the 12-miler, a three- to four-hour hike that has some challenging spots but offers a number of vistas for New Yorkers on the hunt for a good view.
 Plus, you get to take a ferry — all part of the adventure.

 If “Breakneck” gives you any indication, this trail is not for the casual stroller.
 It’s an almost-10-mile hike for serious hikers.
-Think: steep ascents, some rock climbing, and about six hours of good legwork — you should go ahead and cancel the barre class you have scheduled for tomorrow now, ‘cause your legs will feel it.
-To get there just take the Metro-North from Grand Central to the Breakneck Ridge stop on the weekends.
+Think steep ascents, some rock climbing, and about four hours of good legwork — you should go ahead and cancel the HIIT class you have scheduled, ‘cause your legs will feel it.
+To get there, just take the Metro-North from Grand Central to the Breakneck Ridge stop on the weekends.

 Round up the whole family because this three-mile hike is great for a little morning stroll.
 The hills are rolling, but the ascents aren’t bananas.
 In fact, the terrain is relatively easy, which means even your pup can join you on the trail.
 The whole loop should only take you about three hours, so if you’re coming from the city, the commute is the longest part; take the Metro-North to the Peekskill Station and then hop into a free shuttle that will take you all the way to Bear Mountain Inn, where the hike starts.

 Marine Park is Brooklyn’s largest park, which makes it a goldmine of fun.
 We’re talking a golf course, a baseball diamond, a bocce court, some playgrounds, and even a landing site for kayaks.
 But it also has the Gerritsen Creek Nature Trail.
 While only a mile long, it takes you from the shore of Gerritsen Creek to Jamaica Bay and through a prairie of tall grass.
 And bird-watchers, grab those binoculars again because the trail is home to a variety of birdlife.

 About and hour and some change away from NYC, this 40-acre park is home to tons of wildlife (watch out for great horned owls) and a moderately challenging out-and-back trail.
 If you’re looking for your hike to include a bit of a workout, the path at Cold Spring Harbor State Park won’t disappoint.
-Park of the Nassau-Suffolk Trail, expect hilly terrain and maybe a few chipmunks along your path.
-The best part is that is route is mostly shaded, so it’s a good move on those hot summer days.
+Part of the Nassau-Suffolk Trail, expect hilly terrain and maybe a few chipmunks along your path.
+The best part is that this route is mostly shaded, so it’s a good move on those hot summer days.